Water supply and sanitation in Yemen: Policy and regulation

-The National Water and Sewerage Authority (NWSA) provides technical assistance, establishes sector standards, organizes and implements training programs and establishes data bases for all local corporations until the establishment of a regulatory agency.
-In addition, it still provides water and sewer services in some urban areas.

-The National Water Resources Authority (NWRA) has the mission to manage the nation's water resources on a sustainable basis, to ensure satisfaction of basic water needs by all but especially by the poor, and to establish a system of water allocation that is fair, yet flexible for meeting varying needs of economically and demographically dynamic sectors.
-NWRA has branches in Sana'a, Taiz, Sa'dah, Aden, Hadramaut and Hodeida.

-The General Authority for Rural Water Supply (GARWSP) provides support to water user associations in rural areas.
+In practice, these agencies are hardly functional because of stuff displacement, lack of operational funding, and the loss of centralized control over local branches.
+As a result, the management of water services has largely decentralized, with local services heavily relying on international humanitarian aid and community-led solar-powered infrastructure interventions.

 Service provision

 Urban areas

-As of October 2008, 15 Local Corporations (LCs), 13 autonomous public utilities, as well as 16 local branches of NWSA provide services in urban areas.
+Urban water supply and sanitation have historically been provided by decentralized public entities, including Local Corporations (LCs), and regional branches of the National Water and Sanitation Authority (NWSA).
+However, these municipal service providers have faced many operational disruptions and financial hardships because of conflict-related damage, power grid failures, and fuel shortages.

-Local corporations provide services in the largest cities of the country: Aden, Al-Hodeidah, Ibb, Mukalla, Sana'a and Taiz.
-They also provide services in 9 towns: Abyan, Amran, Al-Bayda', Ad Dali', Dhamar, Hajjah, Lahj, Sadah and Wadi Hadramaut.
-They thus serve the great majority of the urban population of Yemen.
+Local Water and Sanitation Corporations (LCs) were established to services the major urban centers including: Aden, Hodeidah, Ibb, Mukalla, Sana'a and Taizas well as 9 towns: Abyan, Amran, Al-Bayda', Ad Dali', Dhamar, Hajjah, Lahj, Sadah and Wadi Hadramaut.
+Historically they served the great majority of the urban population of Yemen.
 15 of the 21 governorates of Yemen have a LC and the objective is to have one LC per governorate.
+However, the operational capacity of these corporations has been severely affected by conflict-related damage, fuel shortages, and financial hardships.
+Consequently, urban LCs now operate in reduced capacity and rely heavily on international humanitarian organizations for fuel subsidies, solarization projects, and operational support to maintain basic water supply and wastewater services.

-Autonomous public utilities are typically affiliated to the local corporation in their governorate.
-They are cost centers within the LC.
-For example, the autonomous utility in Bait al-Faqih reports to the local corporation in Hodeidah, and the autonomous utility in Rada'a, where the reform process had been piloted, reports to the local corporation in Al/Bayda'.
-Two of the 15 autonomous utilities are still affiliated to NWSA.
-These two utilities—in Ataq, the capital of Shabwah Governorate, and in Al Mahwit—are located in governorates where there is no local corporation yet.
-They are in an intermediate state before becoming LCs.
-The Rada’a Principles apply to all autonomous public utilities.
+Autonomous public utilities in smaller towns operated as decentralized units, affiliated to the LCs in their governorate or directly under the National Water and Sanitation Authority (NWSA).
+Acting as cost centers within the LC, the utilities, such as in Bait al-Faqih reports to the local corporation in Hodeidah LC, or the autonomous utility in Rada'a, where the reform process had been piloted, which reports to Al-Bayda' LC.
+In governorates with no established LC, such as Ataq, the capital of Shabwah Governorate, and in Al Mahwit the local utilities reprt to the NWSA.
+They were in an intermediate state before becoming independent LCs, however, the long conflict and institutional fragmentation have stopped the transition into fully autonomous LCs.

 The local branches of NWSA include the smaller capital cities of governorates where there is neither a local corporation nor an autonomous utility yet.
-They include Ma'rib, Al Jawf and Al Mahrah as well as the newly created governorate Raymah.
+They include Ma'rib, Al Jawf and Al Mahrah as well as the newly established governorate Raymah.
 It is estimated that less than 5% of the urban population of Yemen live in the 16 local branches that remain with NWSA.